 OpenXcell recently hosted a successful webinar on Serverless Architecture.

-The objective is to help app development companies get acquainted with this latest technological trend that’s currently taking the tech landscape by storm.
+The objective was to help app development companies get acquainted with this latest technological trend that’s currently taking the tech landscape by storm.

 Powered by Amazon web service, the technology allows you to build and run applications and services without worrying about the infrastructure part.
 Simply put, the server management of your applications rest with Amazon Web Service (AWS).

-The webinar broadly covers three areas of the Serverless System:
+The webinar broadly covered three areas of the Serverless System:

 3] AWS Lambda